GlenMartin31/CPM_SampleSize_in_Cardiothoracic_Surgery/README.md

 This repo gives the code required to run the worked examples within the paper entitled "Statistical Primer: sample size considerations for developing and validating clinical prediction models", within the European Journal of Cardio-Thoracic Surgery.

 The code is based on the original publications for sample size requirements for developing and validating clinical prediction models (listed below).
-See the "pmsampsize" R/Stata package for full implementation of the sample size formula.
+See the "pmsampsize" R/Stata package for full implementation of the sample size formula for model development, and the "pmvalsampsize" R/Stata package for full implementation of the sample size formula for model validation.

 - Riley RD, Snell KIE, Ensor J, et al. Minimum sample size for developing a multivariable prediction model: Part I - Continuous outcomes.
 Stat Med 2019;38(7):1262-75. doi: 10.1002/sim.7993
 - Riley RD, Snell KI, Ensor J, et al. Minimum sample size for developing a multivariable prediction model: PART II - binary and time-to-event outcomes.
 Stat Med 2019;38(7):1276-96. doi: 10.1002/sim.7992